History

 -fdebug-prefix-map

-gets recorded.
-But compiler options get written to debug file as well.
-So it
+what gets recorded.
+But compiler options get written to debug file as

-proven that it was also hard to determine what the actual build path has
+it was also hard to determine what the actual build path has been

 Second attempt used debugedit

-the source paths to a canonical location after the build.
-Unfortunately,
+other to change the source paths to a canonical location after the

-properly.
-Stéphane Glondu was the first to suggest to using a canonical
+path properly.
+Stéphane Glondu was the first to suggest to using a

 path